aggregat4/dendriform/JOURNAL.md

 A peer can only call updateReplicaset after having sent all remaining events to the server, and getting all remaining events from the server.

-TODO: check this logic: how do we prevent
 A peer can then only perform garbage collection after having called updateReplicaset.
 This guarantees that all known replicas are included and any replicas that were just trying to join will get clocks higher than the returned values.
 This prevents garbage collection of events that may still get concurrent updates.
 If a replica goes offline for a long time, its clock will remain on a low level and prevent events concurrent or newer to be garbage collected.

 This will effectively allow safe garbage collection, but it does not account for nodes going offline and not returning.
 They could cause garbage collection to become increasingly ineffective as we can't collect garbage anymore.